On the characterization of constrained correlated equilibria in Markov games: Introduction

-Apart from characterization, an important question deals with conditions on the existence of constrained correlated equilibria.
-In general, in constrained games, agents have to satisfy their own constraints, which may depend on other agents' policies, a setting known as playerwise coupling constraints.
-For Markov games with playerwise coupling constraints, \cite{altman2000constrained} shows the existence of a constrained Nash equilibrium under a \emph{strong} Slater's condition.
-The existence of a constrained Nash equilibrium implies the existence of a constrained correlated equilibrium.
-The strong Slater's condition demands that every agent can modify its policy so that any joint policy is strictly feasible.
-This is often unrealistic, for example, in transportation systems, it implies that each vehicle can adjust its policy to guarantee collision avoidance with other vehicles.\looseness-1 \\ \\ A possible path to circumvent this issue is to restrict to a setting with common coupling constraints, which are a special case of playerwise coupling constraints, where all agents share the same constraints.
-Such settings arise in many applications, such as budget caps and safety requirements in environmental management, power grids, and road networks.
+Motivated by this limitation, a natural question is whether the strong Slater condition can be relaxed.
+This is challenging due to the generality of playerwise coupling constraints, where each agent must independently ensure feasibility.
+Unfortunately, constrained correlated equilibria may fail to exist without this condition (see Example~\ref{example1} in Section~\ref{sec:existence_cCE}).
+To overcome this, we focus on common coupling constraints, where all agents share the same constraints.
+Such settings naturally arise in applications with shared resource or safety requirements, including environmental management, power grids, and transportation networks.
 For normal-form games with common coupling constraints, \cite{boufous2024constrained} proves the existence of a constrained correlated equilibrium assuming a jointly feasible policy exists, which is a much weaker condition than the strong Slater's condition.
 However, they only consider deterministic modifications and, as discussed above, this leads to a weaker notion of a constrained correlated equilibrium.
-Thus, it remains unclear whether the relaxation of the strong Slater's condition is due to the use of common coupling constraints, the restriction to normal-form games, or the limitation to deterministic modifications.
 Motivated by the above, the second question we address in this paper is the following:

-\paragraph{Contributions} In this paper, we consider constrained finite-horizon Markov games with finite state and action spaces and provide answers to the two above questions for this setting.
-We summarize our contributions as follows:\looseness-1

-\begin{enumerate} \item We consider constrained correlated equilibria defined with respect to the most general set of non-Markovian stochastic modifications \cite{chen2022finding}.
-We show that it is sufficient to restrict to (i) Markovian stochastic modifications or (ii) convex combinations of Markovian deterministic modifications, thereby characterizing equivalent notions of Markovian constrained correlated equilibria (Theorem~\ref{cor:equinotion}). \item For Markov games with \emph{playerwise} coupling constraints, we show that the strong Slater's condition is necessary for the existence of constrained correlated equilibria (Example \ref{example1}).\looseness-1